arun0009/kotlin-ktor-exposed-sample-api/README.md

 `EmployeeApiTest` runs end to end test to make sure all api endpoints perform as expected.

 Logs are written to console and can be redirected using `tee` process.
+Logging with MDC (UUID) for tracing purpose and returning MDC UUID in case of error in API response.

 #### Running the application via docker
 `docker-compose up`